Watermelon Moonshine: Music video

 The music video was directed by Alexa King Stone and Stephen Kinigopoulos and premiered on July 11, 2023.
 It stars Rachel Lynn Matthews and Sam Sherrod, who act out the storyline of the song, depicting the unfolding of a young love, while scenes of Wilson performing the song in a field are interspersed as she narrates the story.

 A visualizer for the song premiered on August 12, 2022, before its release as a single.

 Chart performance

 "Watermelon Moonshine" pulled in 63 first-week adds at country radio and debuted at number 55 on the Billboard Country Airplay chart dated June 3, 2023.
 It later reached number one in October on that chart, making it Wilson's third chart-topper, as well as the first chart-topper by a solo female artist since Wilson's own "Things a Man Oughta Know" two years prior.
 It also spent two additional weeks at number one on the chart, making it only the third multi-week chart-topper by a solo female in the 2020s, after "The Bones" by Maren Morris and "The Good Ones" by Gabby Barrett.
+It was certified triple Platinum by RIAA in 2026.